ja11sop/cuppa/README.md

     env.Build( Source[:-4], Source )
 ```

-The `env.Build()` method is provided by **construct** and does essentially what `env.Program()` does but in addition is both toolchain and variant aware, and further can provide notifications on progress.
+The `env.Build()` method is provided by **cppscons** and does essentially what `env.Program()` does but in addition is both toolchain and variant aware, and further can provide notifications on progress.

 If our `sconscript` file was for a directory containing *.cpp files that are actually tests then we could instead write the `sconscript` file as: